I love peaches.

 - Put a huge pot of water onto boil

 - As the water is coming to a boil, you will need to prepare your syrup.
 You can use 1 cup of sugar for every 10 cups of water for a light syrup, or 3 cups of sugar to 10 cups of water for a medium syrup, or 5 cups of sugar to 10 cups of water for a heavy or “cloying” syrup.
-I have found that you CAN preserve them without sugar, but the color and texture tend to be different when you use them.
-I use a light syrup for all my fruit canning.
+I have found that you preserving peaches without sugar, can be done, but the color and texture tend to be different when you use them.
+I generally aim for canning peaches in light syrup.

 - As the pot of clear water is boiling, you will want to rinse off your peaches.